-“And the FBI,” I added.
-“We’ve got a law firm and one or more pharmaceutical companies involved in a murder and criminal conspiracy.
-I don’t think you’ll disagree we’re going to have to call in the ‘Big Guns.’ “
+“And the FBI," I replied.
+"We’ve got a law firm and one or more pharmaceutical companies involved in a murder and criminal conspiracy.

 “We’re almost done here,” she responded obliquely.
 “Meet me at the State Attorney’s Office tomorrow morning at 9:00 am.
 Bring your client with you.”

 An hour later the last MPD and rescue vehicles departed.
 I turned and strolled casually on the concrete walkway toward the front door.
 I wanted to take another look at the inside of my home, then drive back to my office to check on Becca and Delia; that’s when I heard my name being called.

 “Matt…., hey Matt,” a voice resonating from behind catching my attention.

 I stopped and turned around.
 It was my neighbor across the street.
 “Hey Jim,” I answered hurriedly as he walked in my direction.
 James O’Malley was the typical, conscientious and watchful neighbor who always noticed when a non-resident or unfamiliar vehicle made its way into the neighborhood.
 He knew what I did for a living, so he was on full alert when he heard what he believed to be a gunshot, then noticed the driver occupied four door sedan, idling roughly and parked in front of my home.

 “I ran across the street just as some dude jumped into the front seat of the waiting car.
 As soon as the door shut the driver floored it.
 I continued up the walkway and that’s when I noticed the guy face down behind the hedges.
 He wasn’t breathing.
 I checked for a pulse - nothing.
 That’s when the first police and emergency vehicles arrived.”